-To connect a schedule to a service via escalation policy:
+To connect an on-call schedule to a service:

 Escalation policies and schedules can be configured in many ways to fit your team’s needs.
-Below are examples of common, more complex methods of configuring these features together to achieve particular goals.
+Below are examples of common methods of configuring these features together:

-- Notifying a Secondary on-call user when the Primary on-call does not respond.
+- Notify a secondary responder when the primary does not respond

-In many cases, you will have a group of people on-call during business hours and a different group of people on-call off business hours, or different groups of people on-call at various times of the day.
-The default nature of an escalation policy is to notify one person at a time, but a common objective is to notify multiple people or teams at the same time.
+In many cases, you will have a group of people on call during business hours and a different group of people on call after business hours, or different groups of people on call at various times of the day.
+The intended use of an escalation policy is to notify one person at a time, but you may have situations when you’d like to notify multiple people at the same time.

-To notify multiple users at the same time based on a specific span of time, then you will want to:
+To notify multiple users at the same time, but only during specific times, you will want to:

-- Create individual on-call schedules for each person or team that reflects their on-call rotations.
+- Create individual on-call schedules for each person.

-- Add each of these schedules to the appropriate layer of an escalation policy.
+- Add the schedules to the appropriate level of an escalation policy.

 To demonstrate this, we'll use the following example:

-- George, Emily, and Jennifer are on-call during business hours 0800 – 1700 and should all be notified at the same time.
+- User 1 and User 2 are on call during business hours, Monday through Friday 0800 – 1700, and should be notified at the same time.

-The first step is creating individual on-call schedules for each user that reflects their specific on-call rotations and times.
+The first step is to create an on-call schedule for each user, reflecting their specific on-call times.

-Once we have created each user's on-call schedule, we can then add each schedule to an escalation policy.
+Once you have created a schedule for each user, you can add them to an escalation policy.

-- Create individual schedules for both the Primary and Secondary on-call levels.
+- Create schedules for the primary and secondary on-call levels.

 - Add each schedule to the appropriate escalation level.